targetteal/o2-pt/rule-book.md

 - The person who fills the External Link role cannot be elected as Facilitator or Inner Link of the same circle.
 - Only circle members are eligible as Facilitator, Secretary or Inner Link.

-For examples of election processes for the select mode, see the Pattern Book.
+For examples of election processes for the select mode, see the Pattern Library.

 The structure of the select mode can be restricted using a restriction, provided that the goal is maintained and the rules above are followed.